-Five cases of Q-fever in humans were reported in 2018.
-All five had contracted the infection abroad.
+Eight cases of Q-fever in humans were reported in 2019.
+Seven had contracted the infection abroad and for one case the place of infection was unknown.

-At the NVI, blood samples from a total of 250 cattle, 13 sheep, 75 alpaca were tested serologically for C. burnetii, and all samples were negative.
+At the NVI, blood samples from a total of 2,226 cattle, 2,056 sheep and 208 goats were tested serologically for C. burnetii in the surveillance program.
+In addition 17 cattle, 18 sheep and 2 alpaca were tested in relation to export/import.
+Antibodies were not detected in any samples.
 For further information see the Appendix.

 Q-fever is not currently a problem for human or animal health in Norway.
-The infection became notifiable in humans in 2012, and since then 17 cases have been reported in total.
-Of these, 16 cases were infected abroad and one case had an unknown place of infection.
+The infection became notifiable in humans in 2012, and since then 25 cases have been reported in total.
+Of these, 23 cases were infected abroad and one case had an unknown place of infection.